Aliases for H1F0 Gene

 H1F0 (H1 Histone Family Member 0) is a Protein Coding gene.
-Diseases associated with H1F0 include retinal cancer and sensory system cancer.
-Among its related pathways are Activation of DNA fragmentation factor and Activation of cAMP-Dependent PKA.
+Diseases associated with H1F0 include Retinal Cancer and Sensory System Cancer.
+Among its related pathways are Packaging Of Telomere Ends and Activation of DNA fragmentation factor.
 GO annotations related to this gene include poly(A) RNA binding and chromatin DNA binding.

 UniProtKB/Swiss-Prot for H1F0 Gene